 North east marine plan areas

+The north east marine plan areas include the north east inshore and the north east offshore marine plan areas.
 The north east inshore marine plan area covers an area of approximately 687 kilometres of coastline stretching from the Scottish border to Flamborough Head in Yorkshire, taking in over 6,000 square kilometres of sea.

-The north east offshore marine plan area includes the marine area from 12 nautical miles extending out to the seaward limit of the Exclusive Economic Zone, a total of approximately 50,000 square kilometres of sea
+The north east offshore marine plan area includes the marine area from 12 nautical miles extending out to the seaward limit of the Exclusive Economic Zone, a total of approximately 50,000 square kilometres of sea.